-If the decision overturns the agency's denial of a paid W-2 employment position, the W-2 agency shall place the individual in the first available paid employment position that is appropriate for the individual.
+If the decision overturns the agency's denial of a paid W-2 employment position A Trial Job, Community Service Job or W-2 Transition placement.
+For Trial Jobs, the W-2 agency pays a monthly subsidy to the employer and the employer pays a wage to the W-2 participant., the W-2 agency shall place the individual in the first available paid employment position that is appropriate for the individual.
 An individual is eligible for a payment for the employment position beginning on the date the individual begins participation in a paid placement.
 No retroactive cash payment for the period prior to participation shall be issued.